ASSilvi/christoff/src/pages/about/index.md

 and a fun, comfortable atmosphere enable our employees to maximize their earnings.
 Motels, when used, are provided at no cost.

-Prices and terrain vary with each contract but our minimum base price is 16c/tree and our average is approximately 23c/tree.
+Prices and terrain vary with each contract but average around 23c/tree for planting and $500/ha for brushing.